 Alanna M. Chamberlain, Ph.D., is an epidemiologist whose research focuses on the determinants and outcomes of cardiovascular disease and aging.
 Dr. Chamberlain is specifically interested in assessing the impact of treatment, clinical characteristics, physical functioning and psychosocial constructs on survival, health care utilization and onset of adverse outcomes among patients with atrial fibrillation, heart failure or acute coronary syndromes.

 Dr. Chamberlain also has research interests in aging, including large population-based studies on the impact of multimorbidity and frailty on functional status, health care utilization and survival in older adults.

 Dr. Chamberlain is the scientific manager of the Rochester Epidemiology Project, a comprehensive medical records linkage system for patients residing in southern Minnesota and western Wisconsin.
-In addition, Dr. Chamberlain is an affiliate of the Population Health Science Program in the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery.
+In addition, Dr. Chamberlain is the associate scientific director of the Population Health Science Scholars Program in the Mayo Clinic Robert D. and Patricia E. Kern Center for the Science of Health Care Delivery.

 - Describing trends in cardiovascular disease occurrence such as atrial fibrillation, heart failure and acute coronary syndromes, as well as trends in adverse outcomes associated with these cardiovascular diseases

 - Describing treatment patterns in patients with cardiovascular disease, patient characteristics associated with different treatment approaches and how treatment approaches influence outcomes in real-world settings, where treatment is not randomized

 - Assessing the impact of multimorbidity on outcomes in patients with cardiovascular disease or in the general population

 - Assessing factors associated with frailty and declining functional status to determine how changes in these factors influence outcomes in patients with cardiovascular disease as well as outcomes in the general population of older adults